Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Krickeberg mixing in an abstract set-up

 Arguing as~\cite[Proof of Theorem 1]{MT17}(see also~\cite[Remark 2.1]{Gouezel11}), for any $K\geq 1$,

-Under (H)(i)--(iii), $\|\hat R(ib)^{A(t/k)}\|_{\B}$ decays exponentially fast for $b$ outside a neighborhood of $0$ (see, for instance,~\cite[Proof of Proposition 1.5]{Gouezel11} and~\cite{AaronsonDenker01}), which enables us to conclude that
+Under (H)(i)--(iii), $\|\hat R(ib)^{A(t/K)}\|_{\B}$ decays exponentially fast for $b$ outside a neighborhood of $0$ (see, for instance,~\cite[Proof of Proposition 1.5]{Gouezel11} and~\cite{AaronsonDenker01}), which enables us to conclude that

 It remains to estimate the term $u_2(t)$ defined in~\eqref{eq-splitting}.
-In~\cite{doney, Gouezel11}, the estimate for the analogue of this term in the discrete time set up is the hard part of their argument.
-Here, we translate their argument in the notation of the present setting.
+In~\cite{doney, Gouezel11}, the estimate for the analogue of this term in the discrete time setting is the hard part of their argument.
+Here, we translate their argument to the notation of the present setting.